Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_02/data_movement.md

                 flagWait.push_back(flagDone);
         }

      e.
-Block the host until the output is read from FPGA to host.
+The host is blocked until the output is read from FPGA to host.

         // Wait until all results are copied back to the host before doing the post-processing for (int i=0; i<num_iter; i++)